May 16, 2025

 Tokyo is home to everything from niche regional Chinese cuisine and Uzbek restaurants to Burmese, Finnish, and Hungarian spots, not to mention the diversity within Japanese food itself (have you tried the cuisine of Hachijojima?).
 Amid all that, the city actually offers some surprisingly solid options for Mexican food, if you know where to look.

-From a quiet homestyle kitchen to a resort-style rooftop, these are her picks for where to go when the craving hits.
+From a quiet homestyle kitchen to a resort-style rooftop, here is Metropolis’ guide to some of the best Mexican spots in Tokyo.

 What started as a taco truck experiment has evolved into chef Furuya Yamato opening his first brick-and-mortar restaurant in the bustling Omotesando district.
 After spending nearly a decade living in Mexico City and perfecting the art of street tacos, Japan-born Yamato now serves traditional Carnitas and Suadero tacos alongside other classics like Chilaquiles.
 The restaurant also offers imported Modelo and Tecate beers.
 Arguably the best Mexican tacos in Japan, the lively atmosphere and Mexican music make this spot a true gem in Tokyo.